Shalom, dear visitor.

 Some other papers are in preparation.

-I graduated my MA (magna cum laude) at the Department of Jewish Thought (HU) in 2007.
+I graduated my MA (magna cum laude) at the Department of Jewish Thought, The Hebrew University, in 2007.
 The MA thesis I wrote (advised by Prof. Moshe Halbertal) is entitled “'If so, there would be no end to the matter' As Halakhic Argument in Rabbinic Texts” (Hebrew; for an English summary see here).
 In this work I examined a deliberative inclination to limit Halakhic concepts entailing endless normative implications.

 From fall 2012 until summer 2016 I was a fellow at The Hartman Institute's Beit-Midrash in Jerusalem.
 I translated into the Hebrew Prof. Michael Rosenak's Tree of Life, Tree of Knowledge: Conversations with the Torah, Boulder, Colorado and Oxford, UK: Westview Press 2001 (co-translation and editing: Dr. Avinoam Rosenak).
 The book was published as עץ החיים ועץ הדעת: שיחות עם התורה (Yediot Sfarim, Tel Aviv 2013).
 On winter 2014-2015 I taught two intensive academic courses at the Paideia Institute, in Stockholm (Sweden): 'The Varieties of Medieval Jewish Thought', and 'Modern Jewish Thought: The Turn to the World'.